openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/03-jenkins-install/assignment.md

       dockerfilePath: Dockerfile
 EOF
 ```
-Now create a secret for image building.
-This secret will help the image to push on the quay container registry.
-If you don't have a Quay.io container registry account check [**here**](https://docs.quay.io/guides/create-repo.html#:~:text=via%20the%20UI-,To%20create%20a%20repository%20in%20the%20Quay.io%20UI%2C%20click,the%20'Create%20Repository'%20button.).
-Replace the credentials as per your container registry account in following command.
+Now, create a secret for image building.
+This secret will help the image to push to the Quay container registry.
+If you don't have a Quay.io container registry account, check [**here**](https://docs.quay.io/guides/create-repo.html#:~:text=via%20the%20UI-,To%20create%20a%20repository%20in%20the%20Quay.io%20UI%2C%20click,the%20'Create%20Repository'%20button.).
+Replace the credentials with your container registry account in the following command:

 ```
 oc create secret docker-registry my-secret --docker-server=quay.io --docker-username=<your-container-registry-id>  --docker-password=xxx
 ```

 ```
 oc secrets link builder my-secret --for=mount
 ```

-Let’s create Continues Integration pipeline.
-For that, you need to login first to jenkins console with help of openshift credentials you can login to Jenkins Dashboard.
+Let’s create a Continuous Integration pipeline.
+To do that, you need to log in first to the Jenkins console with the help of OpenShift credentials so that you can log in to the Jenkins Dashboard.

-For pipeline, creation go to New Item select Pipeline & give a name to that Pipeline
+For pipeline creation, go to New Item, select Pipeline, and give a name to that Pipeline.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/jenkins_pipeline.png?raw=true)

-Let’s configure the Continous-integration pipeline.
+Let’s configure the Continuous Integration pipeline.
 Scroll down in the pipeline section and select the Pipeline script from SCM.

-SCM : Git
+SCM: Git

 Repository URL:
 ```